 For best results, place your frozen turkey into the fridge (still in it’s packaging) 3-4 days before you are ready to brine or smoke the turkey.
-This should give your bird planty of time to slowly thaw out.
+This should give your bird plenty of time to slowly thaw out.

 Brining a Turkey

 Brining your turkey before smoking is very simple.
-It just takes a little extra planning to make sure you have all the right ingredients and enough time to make sure the brine sets and all the flavors are ready to be infused into your turkey.
+It just takes a little extra planning to make sure you have all the right ingredients and enough time to make sure the brine sets and all the flavours are ready to be infused into your turkey.
 Follow our Smoked Turkey Brine recipe for a perfectly brined turkey brine recipe.

 Ps.
 The secret to making a good turkey brine is to make it 2-3 days before you stick the turkey into it!
-This extra time allows all the flavors to mix and form a beautiful aroma bath for your turkey.
+This extra time allows all the flavours to mix and form a beautiful aroma bath for your turkey.